 Many people who buy sugar gliders come to realize that captivity is simply not a suitable environment for this type of animal.
 Because they’re meant to live in trees, they have sharp claws for climbing and grasping, which can make it uncomfortable or even painful for humans to hold them in their bare hands.
 When kept as “pets,” they’re denied everything they need to be truly happy—the companionship of others of their own species, fresh air, and the opportunity to climb and explore in nature.
 Sugar gliders purchased from malls or pet stores often end up spending most of their time sitting and peering out of a cage.

 In the international pet trade, sugar gliders are bred in hellish facilities similar to puppy mills—treated as nothing more than a product.
 Untold numbers of them and other small animals are stuffed into tiny containers (sometimes even plastic water bottles) and shipped all over the world to be sold to consumers.
 Buying any animal funds this international network of suffering.

 Among the most notorious companies contributing to their suffering is Pocket Pets, which targets impulse buyers by peddling sugar gliders in mall kiosks all over the U.S. Following messages from PETA, more than 1,300 retail locations nationwide—including the largest mall owner in the U.S., Simon Property Group—have prohibited the sale of sugar gliders.

 Another leading retail manager, Macerich, is phasing out pet stores in all of its more than 70 malls nationwide and is instead offering the stores’ old spaces as adoption centers for homeless animals.

 What You Can Do

-Don’t ever support the breeding industry by buying any animal, including sugar gliders, from any store.
-If you’re ready for the responsibility of bringing an animal companion into your life, adopt a homeless animal from a shelter instead.
+Never buy any animals, including sugar gliders, from any store.
+If you’re ready for the responsibility of bringing a companion animal into your life, adopt a homeless one from a shelter instead.